 We welcome as many students as we can, but do not have the resources to support all students seeking support in chemistry.
 Our program is partially funded to work with students who are enrolled in programs such as the Center for Academic Excellence (CAE), Center for Education Opportunities (CeO), PEOPLE, and Posse programs.
-We also try to welcome first generation+low income students, underrepresented students, students returning after a long absence from college, students at-risk of failing the course, students re-taking the course after earning a D or F, students on academic probation, new transfer students, returning veterans, and McBurney Center students.
+We also try to welcome first generation students who are low income, underrepresented students, Chancellor Scholars, Powers Knapp Scholars, MJL Scholars, students returning after a long absence from college, students at-risk of failing the course, students re-taking the course after earning a D or F, students on academic probation, new transfer students, veterans just returning after full-time military service, and McBurney Center students.
 These are general guidelines and we consider each student seeking assistance on a case-by-case basis taking into account available space in our program.
 Though it is helpful to apply early, our program does not function on a first-come first-serve basis.
 Program eligibility in introductory chemistry is usually determined after meeting with a staff member.

 Will my participation make learning chemistry easy?

 Not necessarily.
 Many students find chemistry to be challenging and that they must work hard to master the material.
 However, we can offer a setting where your study time is used effectively, and learning can be enjoyable.
 Our aim is to provide a comfortable and supportive setting where you and your fellow students can pool your talents.
 You may forge friendships over the course of a semester that will endure years later.

 Will participation in Center activities reduce the time I spend studying?